wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 Sometimes it's more than words, and people are often fearful of making themselves visible or going outside.

 #### Who is she
-Christina Jones is a 29-year-old Manchester-based artist living with a Learning Disability Label – a long standing artist with Proud & Loud Arts currently working with The Lowry, DIY, and Access all Areas.
+Chrissy Jones is a Manchester-based artist living with a Learning Disability Label – a long standing artist with Proud & Loud Arts currently working with The Lowry, DIY, and Access all Areas.

 *Shadow Girl* is her first solo work, originally developed as part of Proud & Loud Arts’ group work *Cells – A Body of Work*, here expanded and developed on a larger scale.
-In *Shadow Girl*, Christina wants to bring a positive discussion about learning disability to a wider public audience through a creative intervention in public spaces.
+In *Shadow Girl*, Chrissy wants to bring a positive discussion about learning disability to a wider public audience through a creative intervention in public spaces.

 #### Credits
 Supported using public funding by the National Lottery through Arts Council England.